Free LinkedIn X-Ray Search: Find Hidden Profiles With Google (2026)

 What is LinkedIn X-ray search and is it free?

-LinkedIn X-ray search is a free technique that uses Google to find LinkedIn profiles by entering site:linkedin.com/in followed by your search terms.
+LinkedIn X-ray search is a free technique that uses Google's site: operator to search inside LinkedIn.
+You type site:linkedin.com/in/ followed by Boolean search terms into Google, and it returns matching LinkedIn profiles.
 It bypasses LinkedIn's search limits, finds profiles hidden from LinkedIn's native search, and doesn't require a LinkedIn account or premium subscription.
-You can also use free tools like ConnectSafely's X-Ray Search Generator to build queries without knowing Boolean syntax.
+X-ray searches also don't count toward your daily LinkedIn profile view limits.
+You can use free tools like ConnectSafely's X-Ray Search Generator to build queries without learning Boolean syntax.

 Is LinkedIn X-ray search legal?

 Yes, X-ray searching is legal.
-You're simply using Google to search publicly indexed LinkedIn profiles.
-However, using the data inappropriately (spam, harassment, etc.) violates both LinkedIn's terms and potentially laws.
+You're using Google to search publicly indexed LinkedIn profiles—information that LinkedIn has already made available to search engines.
+However, using the data inappropriately (spam, harassment, scraping at scale) may violate LinkedIn's terms of service and potentially applicable laws.
 Always use search results ethically and professionally.

-Why use free X-ray search instead of LinkedIn search?
+Why use X-ray search instead of LinkedIn's built-in search?

-Free X-ray search bypasses LinkedIn's commercial use limits on free accounts, finds profiles that privacy settings hide from LinkedIn search, doesn't require logging in, and provides a free alternative to Sales Navigator's advanced filters ($99.99/month).
-It's especially useful for recruiters and salespeople who hit LinkedIn's search limits.
+X-ray search bypasses LinkedIn's commercial use limits on free accounts, finds profiles that privacy settings hide from LinkedIn's native search, doesn't require logging in, doesn't count toward daily profile view limits, and provides a free alternative to Sales Navigator's advanced filters ($99.99/month).
+It's especially useful for recruiters and salespeople who regularly hit LinkedIn's search and view limits.

 How do I do a Boolean search on LinkedIn using Google?

-Use this structure: site:linkedin.com/in + your Boolean query.
-For example: site:linkedin.com/in intitle:"product manager" AND "San Francisco" NOT junior.
-The operators AND, OR, NOT (minus sign), quotation marks, and parentheses all work in Google X-ray searches.
+Use this structure: site:linkedin.com/in/ + your Boolean query.
+For example: site:linkedin.com/in/ ("Software Engineer" OR "Backend Developer") "San Francisco" "Python" -job -jobs.
+The operators AND, OR, NOT (minus sign), quotation marks, and parentheses all work in Google.
+The intitle: operator adds extra precision by searching only the profile's page title.

 What does site:linkedin.com/in mean?

-The site: operator tells Google to only return results from a specific website. linkedin.com/in is the URL pattern for LinkedIn personal profiles (e.g., linkedin.com/in/johndoe).
-Together, site:linkedin.com/in restricts your search to only LinkedIn member profiles, excluding company pages, job posts, and articles.
+The site: operator tells Google to only return results from a specific website. linkedin.com/in/ is the URL pattern for LinkedIn personal profiles (e.g., linkedin.com/in/johndoe).
+Together, site:linkedin.com/in/ restricts your search to LinkedIn member profiles only, excluding company pages, job posts, and articles.
+This works because Google has already crawled and indexed these public profiles.

-What is the best free LinkedIn X-ray search tool?
+What are the best free LinkedIn X-ray search tools?

 About the Author